sorenlouv/react-redux-request/README.md

 ### API

 #### args: array
-A list of arguments that will be applied to `fn`
+A list of arguments that will be applied to `fn`.

 Example: `['a', 'b']`

 #### fn: func